First class of Catoosa From HERE to CAREER Academy signs commitment and begins studies

 Reese said that one of the primary concerns of businesses has been a “lack of professional skills in high school and college graduates.”
 She recognized Andy Waldrop, marketing director for Fort Oglethorpe Chick-fil-A, and retired Unum executive Keith Jones as CCA’s professional development skills partners.

-Also present were Representative Steve Tarvin (District 2) and members of the Catoosa County Chamber of Commerce and the Catoosa County Economic Development Authority, both of whom have supported the CCA initiative.
+Also present were state Rep. Steve Tarvin (District 2) and members of the Catoosa County Chamber of Commerce and the Catoosa County Economic Development Authority, both of whom have supported the CCA initiative.

 The moment finally came for students to sign their commitments to the new turn in their educations.
 There were eight students from Lakeview-Fort Oglethorpe High School: Luke Allen, Zaniel Carroll, Shannon Kinsey, Clyde Mussared, Kyle Pantages, Noah Phy, Kyle Pursley and Malik Ware.
 Six students from Ringgold High School signed commitments: Tyler Wolfe-Driver, Connor Hutchins, Lucas Loboda, Emily Momberg, Taylor Pease and Ashlyn Propst.
 And two students from Heritage High School joined the first CCA class: Zach Adams and Davis Wyre.